mitjafelicijan/lobotomizer/README.md

 directory.
 However this data needs to be first exported from other sources like pfQuest and other sources like Wowhead comments.

-All scripts that generate corpus data are located in `importer` directory.
+All scripts that generate corpus data are located in `scrapers` directory.

 - `warcrafttavern.py` - fetches data from Warcraft Tavern and generates markdown files from list of links defined `warcrafttavern.csv`.